CD-R Auricle AMCDR 244 £7.00

 compilation album that they were preparing.

 in July 1985) was recorded at home with the OSCar and Portastudio with a few

 overdubs added later in the studio.
 Like all his home-recorded material these

-tracks are remixed and mastered (onto quarter inch tape and
+tracks are remixed and mastered (onto quarter inch tape and metal cassette)

-use, or rather over-use/misuse of technology in the production of Electronic Music.
+over-use/misuse of technology in the production of Electronic Music.
 Whilst

 obviously enjoying working with and making the best use of the sophisticated

 hardware that studios have to offer he is careful not to fall into the trap

 of letting the equipment take over the proceedings.
 He likes to be, and

 indeed succeeds in being, in control of the progress of each piece of music

 and the direction it takes.
 Once again the word 'structure' springs to mind

-and I make no apologies for labouring the point for this is a key factor
+and I make no apologies for labouring the point for this is a key factor in

 from an article/review by Peter Harrison in Audion #2 from 1986